Protocol · 2026-05-31

 Typed acts, not chat

 i5h messages read like an incident-command radio exchange — short, typed, auditable — not consumer chat.
-Every message declares its kind so a receiver can route and close it without re-reading prose:
+Every message declares its kind so a receiver can route and close it without re-reading prose.
+This is the useful half of the FIPA-ACL/KQML speech-act idea (each message states its intent) without FIPA's fatal weight (20+ performatives and a required ontology).
+The set is small and grows only against a high bar:

 KindUseExpected follow-up